 Economic Substance rules originated in 2017 as the criterion so that the EU Council has adjudicated the tax practices of jurisdictions deemed low or free tax.
 ESRs actually hinder such favorable tax jurisdictions in their facilitation of growing offshore business structures that do not reflect real economic activity in the jurisdiction.

 A year later, the OECD in 2018 also published its Base Erosion and Profit Shifting, aka BEPS, Action 5 for the similar purpose of avoiding substantial activities regarding geographically mobile activities granted for preferential tax treatments within relevant jurisdictions.

-Many inclusive countries and territories have steadily introduced legislation regarding economic substance requirements for tax purposes effective from early 2019, namely the BVI, Cayman Island, Jersey, the Isle of Man, etc.
+Many inclusive countries and territories have steadily introduced legislation regarding economic substance requirements for tax purposes effective from early 2019, namely the BVI, Cayman Islands, Jersey, the Isle of Man, etc.

 2. What is Economic Substance Requirement?

-The Marshall Islands Economic Substance Regulations of 2018 (the “Regulations”) mandate that all “relevant entities” carrying out a “relevant activity” in Marshall Island must satisfy reporting requirements regarding their actual level of economic substance in the jurisdiction.
+The Marshall Islands Economic Substance Regulations of 2018 (the “Regulations”) mandate that all “relevant entities” carrying out a “relevant activity” in the Marshall Islands must satisfy reporting requirements regarding their actual level of economic substance in the jurisdiction.

 ESRs published by the Registrar of Corporations came into force on 1st January 2019.
 It then adopted further amendments on 21 February 2019 and 29 August 2019.
 The Regulations effect for financial periods starting on or after 1 January 2019.

-3. Who is covered by Marshall Island ESRs?
+3. Who is covered by Marshall Islands ESRs?

-As the aforementioned, covered in the scope of Marshall Island ESRs is “relevant entities” that generate profits from a “relevant activity”.
+As the aforementioned, covered in the scope of the Marshall Islands ESRs is “relevant entities” that generate profits from a “relevant activity”.

-Relevant entities are defined under the Marshall Island ESRs as including:
+Relevant entities are defined under the Marshall Islands ESRs as including:

 Non-resident domestic corporations, partnerships, and limited liability companies (Non-resident domestic entities – NRDEs) which are tax resident in the Marshall Islands;

-Foreign corporations, partnerships, limited partnerships, and limited liability companies, including foreign maritime entities (FMEs) which are centrally managed and controlled in the Marshall Island;
+Foreign corporations, partnerships, limited partnerships, and limited liability companies, including foreign maritime entities (FMEs) which are centrally managed and controlled in the Marshall Islands;

 Relevant activities, according to the wording of the Regulations, consists of: